chef/automate/components/automate-chef-io/content/docs/saml.md

 {{< info >}}
 Users who sign in via SAML will have a session time of 24 hours before needing to sign in again.
-Local, MSAD, and LDAP users will have their Chef Automate sessions refreshed while they maintain an active browsing session of the Chef Automate UI or until they sign out directly.
+Local, MSAD, and LDAP users will have their Chef Automate sessions refreshed while their Chef Automate UI browser window remains open or until they sign out directly.
 {{< /info >}}

 ## Supported Identity Management Systems